kohya-ss/sd-scripts/README.md

 This is an experimental feature.
 There may be bugs.

+__Feb 25, 2024 Update:__ Fixed a bug that Stage C training with mixed precision behaves the same as `--full_bf16` (fp16) regardless of `--full_bf16` (fp16) specified.

+This is because the Stage C weights were loaded in bf16/fp16.
+With this fix, the memory usage without `--full_bf16` (fp16) specified will increase, so you may need to specify `--full_bf16` (fp16) as needed.

 __Feb 22, 2024 Update:__ Fixed a bug that LoRA is not applied to some modules (to_q/k/v and to_out) in Attention.
 Also, the model structure of Stage C has been changed, and you can choose xformers and SDPA (SDPA was used before).
 Please specify `--sdpa` or `--xformers` option.

-__Feb 20, 2024 Update:__ There was a problem with the preprocessing of the EffcientNetEncoder, and the latents became invalid (the saturation of the training results decreases).
+__Feb 20, 2024 Update:__ There was a problem with the preprocessing of the EfficientNetEncoder, and the latents became invalid (the saturation of the training results decreases).
 If you have cached `_sc_latents.npz` files with `--cache_latents_to_disk`, please delete them before training.

 ## Usage